A Google company launched a multi-year study involving 10,000 volunteers who will wear a watch that constantly tracks their health data.

 “What we would actually like to know is how patients are doing every hour or day or week,” said Hernandez.
 “What we have now is a very reactive healthcare system.
 What we want to get to is a proactive system, where we can predict problems early on and nip them in the bud.
 Ideally, we get a greater ability to deliver the right care to each patient at the right time.”

-Project Baseline is currently recruiting study participants who will wear the Study Watch for four years, and reap the benefits of having their health monitored on an ongoing basis.
+Project Baseline is currently recruiting study participants who will wear the Study Watch for 4 years, and reap the benefits of having their health monitored on an ongoing basis.

-“We’ll be reporting results to the participants,” as well as for the study, noted Hernandez.
+The research team will be reporting results to study participants as well as for the study, noted Hernandez.

-Health monitoring devices for individuals not enrolled in research studies have become increasingly sophisticated.
+Health monitoring devices for people not enrolled in research studies have become increasingly sophisticated.

 For example, the QardioCore monitor straps to the chest and delivers continuous ECG, heart rate, heart rate variability, respiratory rate, skin temperature, and activity data to doctors.

 It can also be synced to Quardio’s free mobile app or the Apple Health app.